ChristianHallerX/Stanford_MachineLearning/README.md

 The projects in this repository contain the MANUAL implementations of many Machine Learning (ML) and Deep Learning (DL) algorithms common in various programming languages and packages today.
 In this instance, they were written in Octave/Matlab.

- 1. Linear Regression with One Variable and Regression with Multiple Variables
+ **1. Linear Regression with One Variable and Regression with Multiple Variables**

     Computing cost and gradient descent, feature normalization, learning rate selection